Fryy55/bismuth/README.md

 # Features
 - General classes
-    - `logger` - a logger, that can be attached with `dpp:cluster::on_log` and uses [Aurora](https://github.com/Fryy55/aurora) as a base.
-Logs to the configured console stream and added targets. **Refer to Aurora's safety precautions regarding `aurora::TargetManager::logToDir` when using this class!**
+    - `logger` - a logger, that can be attached with `dpp:cluster::on_log`.
+See `log` below for configuration
 - Utilities
+    - `log` - log functions, that use [Aurora](https://github.com/Fryy55/aurora) as a base.
+Functions log to the configured console stream and added targets (use `aurora::*` classes/utils to configure). **Refer to Aurora's safety precautions regarding `aurora::TargetManager::logToDir` when using it!**
     - Macros
         - `check-for-channels.hpp` - normal/coro macros for returning from a `void`/`dpp::task<void>` returning function when the channel in an event doesn't match the specified one
         - `options.hpp` - normal/coro macros for working with command options and subcommands.
 Check the header for more info on specific macros